yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jun-2022/index.md

 Users have recently reported crashes starting with Mainline version 1075 and newer.
-The cause seems to be third-party antiviruses, more specifically ESET/ NOD32.
-Some sort of false positive is issued, sandboxing yuzu and blocking its access to the system page file.
+The cause seems to be third-party antiviruses, more specifically ESET/ NOD32. a [HIPS](https://help.eset.com/ees/8/en-US/idh_hips_main.html) false positive is issued, sandboxing yuzu and blocking its access to the system page file.
-If fastmem is unable to secure 4GB of page file to work (or 6GB if the extended memory option is enabled), the emulator will crash.
+Basically, if fastmem is unable to secure 4GB of page file to work (or 6GB if the extended memory option is enabled), the emulator will crash.

-Two options are available to solve this for now:
+Three options are available to solve this for now:

 - The user can disable fastmem from yuzu’s settings, the setting is in `Emulation > Configure… > General > Debug`, from there, enable the option labeled as `Enable CPU Debugging` at the bottom, and from the CPU tab, disable both `Enable Host MMU Emulation` options near the bottom.
 This will produce a performance loss that can reach up to 30% on some games.
+- Add a HIPS exception to both yuzu folders, `%appdata%\yuzu` and `%localappdata%\yuzu`.
+User reports show mixed results with this approach.
-- Testing has shown that adding exceptions for yuzu in ESET doesn’t solve the issue, so the alternative is to uninstall ESET and use Windows Defender instead.
+- Outright uninstall ESET and use Windows Defender instead.

 {{< single-title-imgs
     "Here are image examples on how to reach the required options"